aws/amazon-vpc-cni-k8s/README.md

 The tag `cluster.k8s.amazonaws.com/name` will be set to the cluster name of the aws-node daemonset which created the ENI.

+#### CNI role tag

+The tag `kubernetes.io/role/cni` is read by the aws-node daemonset to determine if a secondary subnet can be used for creating secondary ENIs.

+This tag is not set by the cni plugin itself, but rather must be set by a user to indicate that a subnet can be used for secondary ENIs.
+Secondary subnets to be used must have this tag.
+The primary subnet (node's subnet) is not required to be tagged.

 #### Instance ID tag